ibm-cloud-docs/bare-metal/bm-create-custom-image-template.md

 Make sure that you have the correct account permissions to complete the tasks.

-1. Navigate to the device menu and ensure you have the correct account permissions to complete the tasks.
+1. Go to the device menu and ensure you have the correct account permissions to complete the tasks.
-2. Navigate to your console's device menu.
+2. Go to your console's device menu.
 For more information, see [Navigating to devices](/docs/virtual-servers?topic=virtual-servers-navigating-devices).
 3. Make sure that you have any necessary account permissions and device access.
 Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.

 For more information about permissions, see [Classic infrastructure permissions](/docs/account?topic=account-infrapermission) and [Managing device access](/docs/virtual-servers?topic=virtual-servers-managing-device-access).